Krook9d/PurpleLab/README.md

 sudo /usr/share/kibana/bin/kibana-verification-code
 ```

-> Note: To regenerate the token you can use this command : '/usr/share/elasticsearch/bin/elasticsearch-create-enrollment-token --scope kibana'
+> Note: To regenerate the token you can use this command : `/usr/share/elasticsearch/bin/elasticsearch-create-enrollment-token --scope kibana`
 # Usage

 Once the application is fully configured lets explain all the page and the features